virelay/virelay/docs/source/contributors-guide/how-to-contribute.rst

     $ act --job <job-id> # Runs a single job with the specified ID (e.g., unit-tests, build-documentation, pylint, etc.)

 When prompted to select a Docker image, we recommend using the "full" image.

+If your changes require updates to the GitHub Actions workflows, please update the following configuration file: :repo:`.github/workflows/tests.yaml`.

 To ensure a successful review of your pull request, please verify that: